 The Compensation and Management Development Committee's functions are to: (1) approve the compensation packages of the Company's officers; (2) administer the Company's equity incentive plans and other benefit plans; (3) review the Company's overall compensation policies and practices, including compensation-related risk assessments; (4) review the performance, training and development of Company management in achieving corporate goals and objectives; and (5) oversee the Company's management succession planning.
-The Compensation and Management Development Committee held three meetings in 2011.
+The Compensation and Management Development Committee held three meetings in 2012.

 The Compensation and Management Development Committee has the exclusive authority and responsibility to determine all aspects of executive compensation packages.
 The Committee may, at its discretion, solicit the input of our executive officers (including our Chief Executive Officer) or any independent consultant or advisor in satisfying its responsibilities.
+The Committee may also, at its discretion, form and delegate authority to subcommittees, or it may delegate authority to one or more designated members of the Board of Directors or to our executive officers.